This Evangelical Minister Helped Build the Religious Right. He Now Believes He Made a Terrible Mistake.

 The other group I had in mind were the disaffected evangelicals, mostly young people who have left the evangelical fold.
 Part of the reason they can’t process [what has happened in the evangelical church] is because we have refused to name these failures.
 Once you name them, that can be very, very helpful to someone’s recovery.

 And then I had a reader in mind who was just curious, trying to make sense of these evangelicals—what we really believe and how we think.
 I know it’s frustrating and infuriating for a lot of people, and they just think, ‘”What is in these people’s heads?
 What are they thinking?”
 You know, I think sometimes people imagine something much more sinister than is really present there.
-There’s plenty of sinister impulses, but there’s a whole system at play.
+There are plenty of sinister impulses, but there’s a whole system at play.

 MJ: So, when you look at the future, what do you think the result of the evangelical embrace of Trump will be?